 Mr. Garrett has been recognized by Consulting Magazine as one of the Top 25 Consultants in 2018 and was previously honored with the Fox IT award for Distinguished Alumni recognized for his IT career and contributions to the community and the Healthcare industry.
-He has a Bachelor of Science (BS) focused in Dietetics and Clinical Nutrition Services from University of Maryland College Park and a Master's in Accountancy from George Washington University.

 Sarah Jones is Vice President of Commercial Product at GreatCall, Inc, part of Best Buy Health.
 Sarah joined the company in 2016 with the Healthsense/GreatCall acquisition.
 In her role, Sarah focuses on bringing new product offerings to market, combining tech and touch in ways that enrich senior lives and enable the care and business goals of payers, providers, and other healthcare organizations.